RandyBaeza/Caso-1-Diseno-de-software/README.md

 EsLint
-- Why: The standard for identifying and fixing problems in JavaScript/TypeScript code.
+- The standard for identifying and fixing problems in JavaScript/TypeScript code.
 - Alternatives considered: TSLint: Discarded in favor of ESLint with TypeScript support.

 Prettier
-- Why: Automatically formats code on save, eliminating all debates over code style.
+-  Automatically formats code on save, eliminating all debates over code style.
 - Alternatives considered: None.

 ---